maplibre/maplibre/AI_POLICY.md

 To ensure sufficient self review and understanding of the work, it is strongly recommended that contributors write PR descriptions themselves (if needed, using tools for translation or copy-editing).
 The PR description should explain the motivation, implementation approach, expected impact, and any open questions or uncertainties to the same extent as a contribution made without tool assistance.

 Do not post AI-generated messages in discussions and issues as your own.
 We want to read your own genuine expression of your thoughts.
-It's fine to use whatever tools you like for help with spelling, grammar, or translation.
+It's fine to use whatever tools you like for help with spelling, grammar, or translation, just don't auto-generate it.

 <!-- Adapted from Zulip https://zulip.readthedocs.io/en/latest/contributing/contributing.html#using-ai-for-communication -->